Bill Clinton Shares Awkward Puberty Picture For Puerto Rico Relief Campaign

 The former president shared the snap on Twitter Wednesday as part of “Late Show” host Stephen Colbert and actor Nick Kroll’s #puberme campaign to raise funds to help Puerto Rico recover from Hurricane Maria:

-Colbert and Kroll have vowed to donate money to the Puerto Rico hurricane relief fund each time a celebrity shares an amusing photograph of when they were going through puberty.
+Colbert and Kroll vow to donate money to a Puerto Rico hurricane relief fund each time a celebrity shares an amusing photograph from their puberty years.
 The pair launched the initiative last week, and posted these gawky pictures to get the ball rolling:

-Dozens of other celebrities have since taken part, including actors America Ferrera and Amy Schumer as well as former New York City Mayor Michael Bloomberg.
+Dozens of other celebrities have since taken part, including actors America Ferrera and Amy Schumer, as well as former New York Mayor Michael Bloomberg.